 The Technology curriculum exposes students to the basics of using a computer and tablet and how to navigate the programs that they use in the classroom every day.
 Students are also exposed to basic computer coding and programming skills and appropriate techniques for researching topics online and differentiate between relevant and irrelevant information.

 Physical Education is designed to help students pursue the knowledge, skills, and confidence to enjoy a lifetime of healthful physical activity.

 Spanish: Students are exposed to the basic language and writing skills of Spanish so they can provide basic communication abilities and also understand the culture of the Hispanic community.

 One of our elementary program goals is to encourage each child to love and serve God and others, thereby transforming self and society.
 Your child will be instilled with Christian attitudes, and values students can apply to daily life.
 Numerous activities help students achieve this goal, including daily prayer, religion classes, weekly liturgies, classroom visits by parish priests and guest speakers.

-St. Peter’s Virtues in Practice program is a school-wide initiative that instills a month a new character-building virtue is announced.
-Each week, a suggested activity is given to promote that month’s virtue.
+St. Peter’s Virtues in Practice program is a school-wide initiative that instills a new character-building virtue each month.
+Every week, a suggested activity is given to promote that month’s virtue.